Call Now Free Quote

 The limiting constraint on this approach is salvage sourcing.
 For homes in Winnetka, Wilmette, and Glencoe - most of which were built between 1900 and 1960 - matching the original brick requires salvage material from demolished structures of similar vintage.
 New brick does not replicate old brick in size, color, or surface character.

-BIA Technical Note 46, which covers maintenance procedures for brick masonry including brick replacement, notes that sourcing and matching are primary considerations in replacement work.
+BIA Technical Note 46, which covers maintenance procedures for brick masonry including replacement work, notes that sourcing and matching are primary considerations.
 Where salvage match is close but not exact, two to three weathering seasons typically reduce the visual difference as the new unit takes on patina.
+BIA Technical Note 3A documents the physical property differences between pre-1960 and modern brick that make dimensional and absorption matching a genuine technical challenge.

 Section Rebuild

-For homes with brick veneer construction - which includes most of the residential stock on the North Shore - ICC International Residential Code Section R703.7 specifies requirements for masonry veneer attachment and support.
+For homes with brick veneer construction - which includes most of the residential stock on the North Shore - IRC Section R703.7 specifies requirements for masonry veneer attachment and support.
 A section rebuild must maintain the original tie pattern and ensure the rebuilt veneer is properly tied back to the structure.

 Full Elevation Rebuild

 When spalling has progressed across an entire wall face, or when prior repair work with incorrect mortar has caused widespread joint-line spalling across a full elevation, the scope becomes a full rebuild.
-This is the most expensive outcome.
-It is also entirely preventable with consistent maintenance.
+This is the most expensive outcome, and it is entirely preventable with consistent maintenance.
 The progression from localized spalling to full-elevation failure typically runs four to eight years if the triggering condition (failed joints, wrong mortar) is not corrected.

-The cost difference between a localized brick repair and a full elevation rebuild is substantial - often a factor of ten or more.
+The cost difference between a localized brick repair and a full elevation rebuild is substantial.
 Acting on the first signs of spalling is the correct economic decision in nearly every case.

 When Neither Repair Is Sufficient